 5 Surprising Misconceptions About the Gila National Forest

-#1: It’s Too Hot!
+1. It’s Too Hot

-We are a small ranch (only 4 cabins) and our main focus is on trail riding.
-With a relaxed and personal atmosphere, Geronimo Trail offers you the chance to explore the Gila at your own pace.
-Our gentle and responsive horses are good for any ability so you can enjoy the magnificent scenery from horseback.
+We are a small ranch with four cabins, and our primary focus is on trail riding.
+With a relaxed and personal atmosphere, we offer you the chance to discover the Gila at your own pace.
+Our responsive, well cared for horses are suitable for any ability so that you can enjoy the magnificent scenery from horseback!

 Plan Your Getaway to the Gila National Forest